 While the connection isn’t fully understood, researchers noted that some medications for treating depression have a drying effect on the eyes, and that dry eye syndrome may limit a person’s participation in activities, to the point where they may become anxious, withdrawn and even depressed.

-The Dry Eye Centre at Dr. Hopkins & Associates serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharine, Ontario and surrounding communities.
+The Dry Eye Centre at Dr. Hopkins & Associates Optometry serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharines, Ontario and surrounding communities.

 - A: If you experience itchiness, light sensitivity, tearing and tired eyes, it could indicate that you have dry eye syndrome.
 Get your eyes checked by an eye doctor, who will thoroughly diagnose your symptoms and offer lasting treatment.